My Story

 Artist Statement

-The exploration of surface continues in Marina's sculptural vessels.
+The exploration of surface continues in my textural vessels.
 This body of work is a structural study inspired by the dramatic interplay between human-built architecture and enduring natural forms.
-The foundation of the texture is built using a technique Marina calls “Block Lacing,” where hundreds of sliced clay blocks are artfully constructed to form a strong, columnar architecture.
+The foundation of the texture is built using a technique I call “Block Lacing,” where hundreds of sliced clay blocks are artfully constructed to form a strong, columnar architecture.